Murodov-Jonny/spbu_c_homework/README.md

 # spbu_c_homework

-Here you can find my homework answers at spbu university
+"Here you can find my homework answers at SPbU University.